OpenWaterFoundation/owf-app-dev-ng/ng-workspace/projects/angulardev/src/assets/README.md

 ```

 Using the `*` wildcard in the path tells consuming modules/classes they need a more descriptive
-path to the module to be imported, such as `@owf/common/ui/window-manager` instead of
+path to the module to be imported, such as `@OpenWaterFoundation/common/ui/window-manager` instead of
-`@owf/common`.
+`@OpenWaterFoundation/common`.
 Consequently, there will be no ambiguity as to the module origin.

 The following is an example of `import` to use a library class.
 Goals of the implementation are:

 * Follow standard Angular syntax and protocols.
-* Clearly indicate "scope" `@owf` to distinguish as OWF library and avoid conflict
+* Clearly indicate "scope" `@OpenWaterFoundation` to distinguish as OWF library and avoid conflict
 with similarly named classes in other libraries.
 * Use folders to emphasize hierarchy of code, similar to other languages.
 * Import statements should be the same whether the library is used in AngularDev application,